BlackDragonF/PythonScrapingLearning/README.md

 * 2017-03-25 finished chapter 8 which introduces Natural Language Process using Markov Chain and Six Degrees Theory using Directed Graph.

+* 2017-03-31 finished chapter 9 which introduces the basic usage of requests and how to deal with post request.